marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

   HEAD branch: (unknown)
 ```

-We see two new verbs, "Fetch" to retrieve modification *from* the remote repository and "Push" to publish our local modification *to* a remote repository.
+We see two new verbs, “Fetch” to retrieve modification *from* the remote repository and “Push” to publish our local modification *to* a remote repository.
 This local/remote binding is callled the [refspec](http://git-scm.com/book/en/v2/Git-Internals-The-Refspec).
-By default, the "Fetch" URL is the same as the "Push" URL but this may be easily [configured](http://sleepycoders.blogspot.fr/2012/05/different-git-push-pullfetch-urls.html) if needed.
+By default, the “Fetch” URL is the same as the “Push” URL but this may be easily [configured](http://sleepycoders.blogspot.fr/2012/05/different-git-push-pullfetch-urls.html) if needed.

 As we did not interact (to fetch or push) with the `origin` remote yet, the `HEAD` branch is unknown.